1971 NBA All-Star Game

-The coach for the East team was Red Holzman and the West team was coached by Larry Costello.
+The coach for the East team was Red Holzman of the New York Knicks and the West team was coached by Larry Costello of the Milwaukee Bucks, as both teams had led their respective conferences.
 Officials for the game were Mendy Rudolph and Ed T. Rush.
 The announced attendance was 14,378.
-West beat the East 108–107.
-Lenny Wilkens was named the game's most valuable player.
+The West beat the East 108–107.
+Lenny Wilkens of the Seattle SuperSonics was named the game's most valuable player, scoring 21 points.